pommicket/bootstrap/05/README.md

 every program which uses `printf`.

 Now this library file is itself compiled from C source files (typically glibc).
-So, we *can't* really say that the self-compiled TCC was built from scratch.
+So, we can't really say that the self-compiled TCC was built from scratch.
 And there could be malicious self-replicating code in glibc!

 So, why not just compile glibc with TCC?
 Well, it's not actually possible. glibc can pretty much only be compiled with GCC.
-And we can't compile GCC without a libc.
+This stage's C compiler definitely can't compile GCC, so we'll need a libc implementation to compile GCC.
 Hmm...

 Other libc implementations don't seem to like TCC either, so it seems that the only option left is to make a new libc implementation, use that to compile GCC (probably an old version of it which TCC can compile),